SarangaSiriwardhana9/University-Exam-Management-System-Frontend/README.md

-# 🎓 University Exam Management System
+# 🎓 University Exam Management System - Frontend

+> **Note**: This repository contains the **frontend application only**.
+For the complete system, you'll also need the backend API repository.

 A comprehensive full-stack application for managing university examinations, built with modern technologies.
 This system provides end-to-end solutions for exam scheduling, question management, student enrollment, online exam taking, result processing, and administrative oversight.